makeruniverse/docs/docs/blog/posts/extreme-users.md

     - Holger
 ---

-Innovation teams need to find their "extreme users".
-These are the only types of users that value radical new ideas early on.
-All innovations per se don't serve mass markets.
-They all start to become successful by creating new niches - with extreme users.
+**What kind of users are valuable in innovation projects?**

+Innovation teams need to find "extreme users".

+These users that value radical new ideas early on, because they feel the need for new solutions the most.

+New innovations, per se, don't serve mass markets.
+They create new niches in the markets.
+Most other users follow later, once the innovation is approved by the initial extreme users.